blues911/query-builder/README.md

 PDO wrapper for building native SQL queries.

-NOTE: This package does not follow to best practices or something similar.
-It was developed for a testing purposes, to build quick and dirty SQL queries.
+> NOTE: This package does not follow to the best practice or something similar.
+It was developed for a testing purpose to build quick and dirty SQL queries.

 ## Install